 The fact that this crime can lead to a state prison sentence of up to three years makes it a felony.

-Can I Really be Criminally Prosecuted for Adultery?!
+Could I Really Have Been Criminally Prosecuted for Adultery?!

-It is extremely unlikely that you could ever be prosecuted for adultery, much less given a sentence of three years.
+It is extremely unlikely that you would have been prosecuted for adultery before the law was repealed in 2018, much less given a sentence of three years.
 But, there have been rare prosecutions under the adultery law in the past.
 The last time someone was convicted of adultery in Massachusetts was in 1983, when a married woman was discovered having sex with a man, not her husband, in a parked van.
 Commonwealth v.
 Stowell, 389 Mass.
 171 (1983).
+On a positive note, at least the van was parked so as not to endanger the motoring public.

-The court held that the adultery statute did not violate constitutional rights of privacy, and sentenced each party to a fine of $50.
-Whether anyone else will ever be charged with adultery in Massachusetts is unknown, but it remains a possibility – although an unlikely one.
+In that 1983 case, the court held that the adultery statute did not violate constitutional rights of privacy, and sentenced each party to a fine of $50.
+Whether anyone else will ever be charged with adultery in Massachusetts is unknown, but it remained an unlikely possibility until 2018.

 How Adultery Can Impact a Divorce and Custody Proceeding